-- In a federal court case where Katie represented an international hotel chain, the plaintiff claimed she was attacked by bed bugs during her one night stay.
-Katie successfully presented evidence that the plaintiff’s injuries were not from bed bugs and that there was no evidence of any bed bug infestation, and after less than 45 minutes of deliberation, the jury returned a defense verdict.
-After trial, Katie successfully argued a motion to tax costs wherein the court awarded her client was entitled to recover over $10,000 in attorneys fees and costs associated with the litigation.
+- Represented an international hotel chain in a federal court case where the plaintiff claimed she was attacked by bed bugs during her one night stay.
+Presented evidence that the plaintiff’s injuries were not from bed bugs and that there was no evidence of any bed bug infestation, and after less than 45 minutes of deliberation, the jury returned a defense verdict.
+Argued a motion to tax costs wherein the court awarded the client was entitled to recover over $10,000 in attorney fees and costs associated with the litigation.

-- Katie represented a well renowned residential home and community builder in an action brought by a plaintiff claiming that an intersection within the community was defectively designed, which the plaintiff alleged was the cause of catastrophic personal injuries sustained when as a pedestrian she was struck by a vehicle traveling through the intersection.
-Katie brought a motion for summary judgment and obtained a complete dismissal for her client by arguing that the developer client could not legally be found to have controlled the intersection and therefore could not be held liable for a defective design cause of action.
+- Represented a well renowned residential home and community builder in an action brought by a plaintiff claiming that an intersection within the community was defectively designed, which the plaintiff alleged was the cause of catastrophic personal injuries sustained when as a pedestrian she was struck by a vehicle traveling through the intersection.

-- Katie prepared and filed a motion for summary judgment in an employment discrimination matter where the plaintiff alleged she was wrongfully terminated.
-She later successfully leveraged that motion in order to obtain a dismissal of the entire action against both her clients without the need for payment of any settlement funds.
+- Prepared and filed a motion for summary judgment in an employment discrimination matter where the plaintiff alleged she was wrongfully terminated.

-- Katie worked to achieve a complex settlement of over a dozen cases filed in four United States jurisdictions and two international jurisdictions involving over a dozen cases wherein women alleged that a sperm bank failed to recognize signs of schizophrenia in a sperm donor whose donations were used to produce children and whom claimed that they suffered emotional distress related to the fear that their children would develop the allegedly hereditary mental illness.
+- Settled over a dozen cases filed in four United States jurisdictions and two international jurisdictions wherein women alleged that a sperm bank failed to recognize signs of schizophrenia in a sperm donor whose donations were used to produce children and whom claimed that they suffered emotional distress related to the fear that their children would develop the allegedly hereditary mental illness.